madhuri2k3/Wanderlust/README.md

-# Wanderlust full-stack project - Wanderlust! 🌍✨
-An immersive travel planning platform designed to inspire and assist users in creating their dream vacations.
-The project seamlessly integrates both frontend and backend components to deliver a comprehensive experience.
-Full-Stack Development: Explored the MERN stack, diving into both front-end and back-end development.
-Image Upload and Storage: Implemented image upload functionality using Multer and Cloudinary.
-User Authentication: Leveraged Passport.js for secure user authentication.
-Error Handling: Ensured a smooth user experience with effective error handling.
-Bootstrap Styling: Used Bootstrap to create a clean and responsive design.
-MVC Architecture: Structured the project using the Model-View-Controller (MVC) architecture.
+Wanderlust is a travel platform that allows users to explore and share their favourite destinations.
+The project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and incorporates various technologies for features like image upload, user authentication, and interactive maps.

-🛠 Technologies Used:
+Technologies Used-
 Node.js
 Express.js
 MongoDB
+MERN Stack (MongoDB, Express.js, React.js, Node.js)
 Multer for image upload
 Cloudinary for image storage
 Passport.js for authentication
 Bootstrap for a sleek and responsive design
+Mapbox for interactive maps
 Error handling for a seamless user experience
-Mapbox for dynamic and interactive maps
 Other awesome libraries and tools!

+Key Features
+Listings: Create, edit, and delete your listings.
+Reviews: Leave reviews for your favourite destinations.
+Search and Filter: Easily find listings based on your preferences.
+User Authentication: Secure sign-up, login, and logout functionality.